ndmitchell/spaceleak/README.md

 * ACM: http://queue.acm.org/detail.cfm?id=2538488

+### Other approaches

+* http://simonmar.github.io/posts/2018-06-20-Finding-fixing-space-leaks.html describes how to use weak references to detect what memory is being retained.

 ### Notes

 On the main thread the stack limit is less effective, usually more like 8K if you request 1K.
 On spawned threads it seems much better.
 Solution is to always `join . onceFork` on the main thread.